DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-01-interviews.md

 A new top level page has been added so that users can see all the upcoming interviews.

-This means they don’t have to go outside the service to do this and they don’t have to go into a particular application to see the interview details.
+This means they do not have to go outside the service to do this and they do not have to go into a particular application to see the interview details.

 ![Screenshot of ‘Interviews’ page.](interview-list-page.png)